 Frequently Asked Questions

 A Circular Economy Village (CEV) is a neighbourhood or precinct for both housing and work, that is designed according to the principles of the circular economy.
-These are:
+These principles are:

 1. Eliminate waste and pollution